udacity/create-your-own-adventure/english/start-dancing/startDancing.md

 [Hot fruit](../madness/cthulhu.md) (Hey, isn't the the bowl you mixed the glint in?)

-[Seared salmon encrusted with toasted almonds], cut up into bite-sized squares and served over ciabatta melba toasts
+[Seared salmon encrusted with toasted almonds](food/salmon.md), cut up into bite-sized squares and served over ciabatta melba toasts